xesco/castools/docs/CASFILE.md

 The CAS HEADER is always 8 bytes (`1F A6 DE BA CC 13 7D 74`) and block data must be 8-byte aligned, which means CAS HEADERs are also placed at 8-byte aligned offsets (0, 8, 16, 24, ...).

 Every file begins with a file header block that identifies the file type (ASCII, BASIC, or BINARY) and provides its 6-character filename.
 This header block is followed by one or more data blocks containing the actual file content.
+This is the general structure—specific details for each file type are covered in the following sections.

 ```
 ┌─────────────────────────────────────────────────┐